Wii Party U: Reception

 Wii Party U received mixed reviews from critics, with an average Metacritic score of 65/100.
-According to Edge, "Wii Party U has no rhythm, and you won’t realise just how crucial that is to a party game until it’s gone."
-Edge also states that one of Wii Party U's problems is its "multitude of games," while spending "at least as much time explaining itself as it does letting you have fun."
+According to Edge, "Wii Party U has no rhythm, and you won't realise just how crucial that is to a party game until it's gone."
+Edge also states that one of Wii Party Us problems is its "multitude of games," while spending "at least as much time explaining itself as it does letting you have fun."
 Unlike Edge, Nintendo World Report praises the game stating that it is "a fine crowd-pleasing party game," featuring "more than the 2010 Wii game did."